AmbiqAI/neuralSPOT/examples/rpc_server_example/README.md

 It's a client/server system needing some careful staging, described below.

 ## Installation and Setup
-You'll need to install some laptop-side software, including ERPC's python library.
+1. You'll need to install some Python-based PC-side software, following the [instructions here.](../../neuralspot/ns-rpc/README.md).

    > *NOTE* for Windows, see our [Windows eRPC application note](../../docs/Application-Note-neuralSPOT-and-Windows.md)

-1. Clone our erpc fork (git@github.com:AmbiqAI/erpc.git)
-2. Install erpc_python (instructions here: https://github.com/AmbiqAI/erpc/tree/develop/erpc_python)
-3. Install Python Libraries needed for our example Python application - see [here](../../neuralspot/ns-rpc/README.md) for a how to run it for the first time.
+You'll also need to connect the sensor (an MPU6050) to the EVB ([instructions here](../../neuralspot/ns-i2c/README.md)).

 ## Running the RPC-server example
 Running RPC requires a bit of staging.
 The PC-side server cant start until the USB TTY interface shows up as a device, and that doesn't happen until we start servicing TinyUSB, and even then it doesn't happen immediately.

 To address this, rpc-client loop swaiting for a button press, servicing USB.
 This gives the user a chance to start the server then pressing the button to let the EVB it is ready to start RPCing.

 1. Compile and flash the NeuralSPOT rpc-server example
 2. Connect the second USB cable to your laptop - you'll now have 2 USB connections between the EVB and the laptop